yianni-ververis/qlik-sense-wordpress-plugin/readme.txt

     - height: The height of the visualization in pixels
     - nointeraction: Add this if you want to disable interactions.
 If you want the objects to have interaction, you can just omit this.
 - You can also add the clear selections button "[qlik-sense-object-clear-selections title="Clear Selections"]"

+== Frequently Asked Questions ==

+= Cannot access the page =

+Make sure you whitelist the site's url in your Virtual Proxy

+== Screenshots ==

+1. Activate plugin
+2. Settings Page
+3. Add the shortcodes with the object ids to your post

 == Changelog ==